LucasCoudrais/S8DevOps/TP1/README.md

 ### 1-1 Document your database container essentials: commands and Dockerfile.

-Décrit dans la partie du dessous.
+Décrit dans les notes d'en dessous

 ### 1-2 Why do we need a multistage build?
 And explain each step of this dockerfile.